Summer 2022 Farm Camp Registration Now Open

 Before care is available from 8 AM - 9 AM and after care available from 3 PM - 4 PM.

-Cost is $5 per child per day.
+Cost is $25 per child per week.

 Each camp is limited to 30 campers.

 Campers will enjoy hands-on learning as a way to experience life on a farm.
 Children will interact with our farm animals and surroundings to learn about science, biology, math, animal welfare, and history.
-They will also learn about traceability – the natural sources of what we eat and wear.
-Plus, campers will have unique access to the inside workings of our historic 424-acre dairy farm including our Civil War era barns, endless pastures, magnificent greenhouse, and dairy processing area.
+They will also learn about traceability - the natural sources of what we eat and wear.
+Plus, campers will have unique access to the inside workings of our historic 428-acre dairy farm including our Civil War era barns, endless pastures, magnificent greenhouse, and dairy processing area.

 Our goal during camp is to have fun while increasing awareness of how we are all interconnected, highlighting the cause and effect of our actions, including positive and negative consequences as it relates to the environment, our health, and each other.